 Our Winter Head Season begins as we host the largest indoor BUCs event nationally- Welsh Indoors.
 We always look to enter our crews into more local events, where our Novice Squads regularly come in the top 10 after little more than three months training.
-After Christmas, the focus turns to Worcester or BUCS Head, as well continuing to improve our ranks for HORR/ WEHORR in March.
-The second largest University Boat Race is a particularly exciting start to our Regatta Season; this year’s race will see whether we can bring the shield back to its rightful owners, as well as whether our Senior Women can retain their unbeaten streak for the 14th year.
-BUCS Regatta is the final race before our novice and senior crews merge, where each team gets to see how far they’ve come and aim for those A/B Finals.
+After Christmas, the focus turns to Head of the Taff or Worcester, as well as continuing to improve our ranks at HORR/ WEHORR on the Thames.
+The second largest University Boat Race at Welsh Varsity is a particularly exciting start to our Regatta Season; this year we will be competing to retain the shield against Swansea.
+BUCS Regatta is the final event before our novice and senior crews merge, where each team gets to see how far they’ve come against university rowing clubs across the country.
 After the merge, we participate in wider events, such as Reading AM, Marlow and Henley.
-We regularly qualify, however this year saw our first Henley Woman’s Win since the 8+ of 2012, with High Performance Rower, Sienna Hayes, bringing the Bernard Churcher trophy to CURC.
+In the past, our women's crews have qualified for Henley Women's Regatta and with Cardiff Athletes and Alumni have qualifed and performed at the Home International Regatta.

 Athletes seeking a refund must inform the President or Secretary of the club who will present their case to the Committee for consideration.
 Athletes who have not attended ANY training sessions with Cardiff University Rowing Club will be entitled to a full reimbursement of their fee.
 Athletes who have undertaken some training with Cardiff University Rowing Club could be entitled to a partial refund of their membership fee, dependent on the circumstances and at the discretion of the Committee.